Jonah 1- Go Preach!

 The lots only told them who could give them an answer, not who the gods were actually mad at.
 God made sure the lot fell on the one who could answer their questions.

-9 And he said unto them, “I am an Hebrew; and I fear the LORD, the God of heaven, which hath made the sea and the dry land.”
+9 And he said to them, “I am an Hebrew; and I fear the I Am, the God of heaven, who made the sea and the dry land.”

 Jonah’s God was THE God.
 He was more powerful than any other “god” because He had made the whole universe.

-11 Then said they unto him, “What shall we do unto thee, that the sea may be calm unto us?”
-For the sea wrought, and was tempestuous.
+11 Then they asked him, “What should we do to you so that the sea will calm down?”
+Because the sea was very bad and stormy.

-12 And he said unto them, “Take me up, and cast me forth into the sea; so shall the sea be calm unto you: for I know that for My sake this great tempest is upon you.”
+12 And he said to them, “Pick me up, and throw me into the sea; then the sea will be calm for you: because I know that its my fault this storm is happening to you.”

 Was Jonah nobly sacrificing himself?
 Or was he still running from God?
 Would the storm have quit if he had said “Take me back to Joppa so I can go to Nineveh?”
 Probably.